Diversity matters when applying for NED roles

 Board diversity matters, but not every organisation or board will value every element of diversity.
 So, target organisations that will value your diversity or experience in one or more of the six strands.

-You must have a Board CV that articulates everything you offer a board, including any strands of or contributions to diversity.
-You will also need to be able to create a compelling Cover Letter for every board position that you apply for.
-When doing so, consider your competition and highlight your unique points of differentiation and diversity.
+You must have a NED CV that articulates everything you offer a board, including any strands of or contributions to diversity.
+You must also create a compelling NED Cover Letter for every board position you apply for.
+When doing so, consider your competition and highlight all your unique points of differentiation and diversity.
 The content of both will transpose to any formal or informal conversations you have regarding the appointment.

 In Closing